pret3nti0u5/grid_asset_discovery/README.md

 Once you have made all the changes that you require you can push to production by -
 <br/>

-- Changing the `callbackURL` in `./middleware/passport-setup.js` and the `base_URI` in `./client/src/components/LoginPage.js` and `./client/src/components/Navbar.js` to the url this platform is being hosted on.

 ```zsh
 cd client